tapjs/tapjs/readme.markdown

 This package also has a `tap-parser` command.

 ```
-usage: tap-parser OPTIONS
+Usage:
+  tap-parser [-j [<indent>] | --json[=indent]]

+Parses TAP data from stdin, and outputs an object representing
+the data found in the TAP stream to stdout.

-  Parse TAP from INPUT.
-If there are any failures, exits with
+If there are any failures in the TAP stream, then exits with a
-  a non-zero status code.
+non-zero status code.

-OPTIONS are:

-  -i, --input    Read from INPUT.
-Default: stdin.
-  -o, --output   Write to OUTPUT.
-Default: stdout.
-  -r, --results  Print results as json.
-Otherwise pass INPUT
-                 through to OUTPUT.

-  -h, --help     Show this help message.
-  -v, --version  Print the current version of tap-parser.
+Data is output by default using node's `util.format()` method, but
+JSON can be specified using the `-j` or `--json` flag with a number
+of spaces to use as the indent (default=2).
 ```

 # methods